AlterionX/seren/README.md

-# simple_run
+# SeRen: Sector Renegade

- Small text based game
+A small text based game in which you are on the run from a group of soldiers for crimes against the royalty.